Benzodiazepine addiction - signs, symptoms and recovery

 - Having reduced inhibitions and impaired judgement

-- Experiencing withdrawal symptoms such as higher sensitivity, anxiety, depression, tremors and disturbances to their sleep, if their drug dosage is intentionally or unintentionally reduced or stopped
+- Experiencing withdrawal symptoms such as higher sensitivity, anxiety, depression, tremors and disturbances to sleep, if their drug dosage is intentionally or unintentionally reduced or stopped

 If someone has a benzodiazepine addiction, the following signs may also be seen: